allthingslinux/tux/DEVELOPER.md

     poetry run tux --dev docker up --build
     ```

     This uses Docker Compose with the development overrides.
 The `develop: watch:` feature syncs code changes into the container.
-The container runs `python -m tux --dev bot start`.
+The container runs `python -m tux --dev start`.

 **Stopping the Docker Environment:**